lastbackend/lastbackend/README.md

 ### Deploy it:

 1. Go to folder with your application source code
-2. Run `deploy it --debug --host http://localhost:3000 --tag latest`
+2. Run `deploy it --debug --host localhost --port 3000 --tag latest`

 What magic is behind `deploy it` command: